AnanyaN-dev/Camera_management_microservice/README.md

 2. Camera name and model combination must also be unique, orelse will throw an error.
 3. Each camera has one or more video feeds or not.
 4. Each feed must have a unique protocol + port combination within the same camera id.
-5. Feed ports must be unique across all cameras for RTSP to avoid conflicts or throw conflicterror.
-6. Heartbeat updates the camera's last check-in timestamp, when sent /heartbeat in endpoint(it will activate)(FOR CHECKING).
+5. Heartbeat updates the camera's last check-in timestamp, when sent /heartbeat in endpoint(it will activate)(FOR CHECKING).
 But the last_checkin for all the cameras is updated automatically when camera operations takes place.
-7. A camera is considered online only if its last heartbeat is within the configured timeout.
+6. A camera is considered online only if its last heartbeat is within the configured timeout.
         # now = datetime.now(timezone.utc)
         # diff = now - cam.last_known_checkin
-8. Listing cameras supports filtering by: model substring
+7. Listing cameras supports filtering by: model substring
    IP range
    online/offline status
-9. Pagination is supported for camera and feed listing(GET METHOD).
+8. Pagination is supported for camera and feed listing(GET METHOD).
-10. The project uses an in-memory repository storing everything in runtime memory only.
+9. The project uses an in-memory repository storing everything in runtime memory only.
 ```

 ## Environment Settings